Primeshheshan/Primeshheshan/README.md

 **Hi there** 👋
 <p align="justify">
-I'm Primesh, a passionate <strong>Software Engineer</strong> on a relentless pursuit of digital excellence.
+I'm Primesh Heshan, a passionate <strong>Software Engineer</strong> on a relentless pursuit of digital excellence.
 With a knack for crafting interactive and seamless web experiences, I've embarked on an exciting journey in the world of technology.
 As a seasoned <strong>Full Stack Developer</strong>, I thrive in the ever-evolving landscape of web development.
 From front-end magic that captivates users to back-end wizardry that powers applications, I'm well-versed in the entire web development spectrum.</p>